MillionaireDiogo/security-offboarding-access-revocation-checklist/README.md

 ---

-**💡 Tip:** Use GitHub Projects or Issues to link this checklist directly to each user/vendor offboarding task.
-Each `[ ]` checkbox will render interactively on GitHub.

----

 ## ✨ Automation Tools (Optional)
 - **Okta Workflows / Microsoft Entra** – Automate access revocation
 - **Terraform / Ansible** – Automate infrastructure-level cleanup